Legal Practice LLM

 - the balance by 31 January

 NB.
-The Legal Practice Course is awarded by the University of Westminster and is accredited by the Solicitors Regulation Authority.
-All providers of the Legal Practice Course are governed by the rules and regulations as set out by the Solicitors Regulation Authority (SRA).
-For further information visit the Solicitors Regulation Authority website.
+The Legal Practice Course is awarded by the University of Westminster and is accredited by the Solicitors Regulation Authority (SRA).
+All providers of the Legal Practice Course are governed by the rules and regulations as set out by the SRA.

 Got a job as a trainee solicitor?
 Visit our page to find out more about SRA requirements prior to starting.